OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `cast` `<` *type* `>` `(` *expression* `)`

-> Performs a safe cast of the result of *expression* to *type*.
+> Performs a cast of the result of *expression* to *type*.
+This is a safe operation, unlike `unsafecast` or `unioncast`.
 See the casting subsection for more information.

 `unioncast<` *type* `>(` *expression* `)`